youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 ## Launching the ransomwares

-We have hits in all of these files, the dateTime in the amcache is obviously wrong but it means that the binary was executed (we obviously knew because of all the encrypted files).
-Contrary to the amcache, an entry in the shimcache doesn't mean the program was executed.
-But if we correlate the dateTime of the shimcache entry, the user assist entry and the date of the first file encryption, we can assume that the entries in the shimcache are pretty much correct.

-We have a total of 3 entries in the amcache with a location that wasn't in the MFT "c:\users\public\bytelocker.exe".

-While looking at the USN_journal (see above) we can see that the binary was deleted and created again in another directory.

 ### Bytelocker

 As we continue to investigate, we find a successful RDP connexion and some entry from bytelocker.exe, an infamous ransomware in the shimcache, user_assist and the MFT: